noBGP Architecture:

 Multi-Cloud service mesh without VPNs

-Deploy bridges into GCP, AWS, and Azure; define policies like "send all EU traffic through routers in Frankfurt only."
+Deploy agents into GCP, AWS, and Azure; define policies like "send all EU traffic through routers in Frankfurt only."

 AI/ML workloads with bandwidth awareness